vlazed/smh2blender/docs/TUTORIAL.md

 Starting in version 0.6.0, this addon can directly import face-posing animations from your mesh.
 To successfully import into a mesh's shapekeys, you must meet the following pre-requisites:

-- Assign the flex map and the shapekey mesh in the `Configuration`,
+- Assign either a flex map or a shapekey mesh or both in the `Configuration`,
 - Check `Import shapekeys to flexes`, and
 - Ensure `Solo Active Shape Key` is disabled (look by a pin or star icon).